 How is the CASPer test scored?

-Your performance in each scenario is given a score between 1 (lowest) and 9 (highest).
+Your performance in each question is given a score between 1 (lowest) and 9 (highest).
 You will be evaluated on your ability to remain objective, non-judgmental, non-assumptive, diplomatic, and professional in your answers.
 You will receive a quartile score for your CASPer test, which means you are scored in comparison to how other applicants did on the same test on the same date as you.
 So, if you scored in the 4th quartile for your CASPer test on your test date, this means you scored higher than 75% of your peers on that date.
 Your score will be released to you 2-3 weeks after you take your CASPer test.
 Acuity Insights will also release your score to the programs you’re applying to 2-3 weeks after you complete your test.
 Programs won’t receive your quartile score, but your raw z-score instead.

-#3 The Duet
+#2 The Duet

 While the Duet sounds like an objective and standardized way to assess the fit between applicants and schools, it’s early to say whether this evaluation is truly non-biased.
 Considering that the Duet is designed to help schools find applicants whose values and goals align with their own, there may be an inherent partiality towards the schools.